theshobhitsingh/Chat-Room/README.md

 ## Features

 - User-friendly interface for viewing and managing chats.
-- Create, edit, and delete chat messages.
+- Create, Edit, and Delete chat messages.
 - Responsive design for mobile and desktop users.

 ## Technologies Used